emoon/prodbg-web/_posts/2016-02-05-Time_Money.md

 * Open Depacker (A bit slower project, you can find it [here](https://github.com/emoon/open_depacker))
 * Other various Rust projects I work on (next to ProDBG) best is just to check my Github page.

 Also I hope to do a bit more regular updates progress of the projects.
-I had hopped at this point ProDBG would be in a better state and 0.1+ but that's how things go.
+I had hoped at this point ProDBG would be in a better state and 0.1+ but that's how things go.
 Hopefully now I can focus more and get there faster.